release-it/release-it/docs/plugins.md

 # Plugins

-Since v11, release-it has evolved into a pluggable task runner.
-It was previously limited to Git-based repositories, GitHub/GitLab releases, and npm packages, but this is no longer the case.
+release-it is a pluggable task runner.
 If it can either be written in Node.js, or executed from the shell, it can be integrated in the release-it process.

 ## Contents